 There is evidence that for centuries, people in cultures around the world (Native American, Thai, Nepalese, Indian, Samoan, Hawaiian, various African tribes) demonstrated gender diversity and/or “two-spirit” concepts in which people were recognized to have a balance of male and female energies and to be respected for their related knowledge and skills (Brown, Mar 2018).
 It is true that gender diversity has gotten more media attention in the past decade or so, but the concept of gender diversity is not new.

-One of the many things we know about being part of the global nomad community is that we find ourselves faced with learning new things and understanding there are a myriad of ways to honor others’ identities.
+We find ourselves faced with learning new things.
+Also we understand there are a myriad of ways to honor others’ identities.
 We are often challenged to rethink what we used to view as “normal” and we are skilled at respecting differences within and among people.

-Because of the above, global nomad parents have an advantage making sense of the shifting public dialogue about gender identity, and how these concepts relate to our kids.
+Because of the above, global nomad parents have an advantage making sense of the shifting public dialogue about gender identity.
 Part Two of this series will specifically address how to support the gender expansive and transgender children in your lives.
 There are fairly clear “do’s” and “don’ts” with the kids in our communities, and we will discuss them fully in Part Two.

 Barrow, K., Apostle, D., (2018).
 Addressing Mental Health Conditions Often Experienced by Transgender and Gender Expansive Children.
 The Gender Affirmative Model: An Interdisciplinary Approach to Supporting Transgender and Gender Expansive Children, pp. 71-84.